hermannloose/hermannloose.github.com/_posts/2012-04-15-codejam-qualification.md

 I qualified for Google Code Jam 2012 yesterday.

-I began in the afternoon, well into the round, because I didn't want to stay up late—the start of qualification was 12am in Germany.
+I began in the afternoon, well into the round, because I didn't want to stay up late, as the start of qualification was 12am in Germany.
 Having solved only one practice problem before on Friday I didn't exactly feel "limbered up" at that point, but I had some basic Ruby stdin/stdout workflows memorized again.